voxpelli/webpage-webmentions/README.md

 * Feature: The example embed on the frontpage now uses the `cutting-edge` embed
 * Improvement: Confirm the "Remove site" action to avoid accidental deletion!
 * Improvement: Added more tests to ensure that mentions are parsed consistently over time
+* Improvement: Added documentation of the available API:s
 * Fix: Updated dependencies

 ### 0.4.3